 Courses leading to WSET qualifications can be run on a full-day, half-day, or evening basis, either weekly or over consecutive days.
 Scroll down to see all our available WSET courses.

-If you would prefer to train your staff on premise we can tailor a program to meet your needs.
-You can also choose to use your own stock, giving your staff the advantage of gaining specific product knowledge.
+Whether you're a restaurant, a winery or in wine sales, a well-trained staff is your best asset.
+If you would like to train your staff on premise we can tailor a program to meet your needs.
+You can also choose to use some of your own stock, giving your staff the advantage of gaining specific product knowledge.
 Cost will be adjusted accordingly.
 Please contact us to learn how you can get government funding to offset staff training costs.

 If you are interested in holding a class for your club or with a group of friends, we can also accommodate your schedule.